 4. Change Your Pet’s ID tag

 One of the most important things you can do is to change your pet’s ID tag as soon as you can make the move.
 Even the most careful of pet owners can accidentally leave a window or door open, and pets are known for escaping their new homes, getting lost, and going in search of their old ones.
-By changing your pet’s ID tag, you add an extra measure of security in the case that the worst happens.
+By changing your pet’s ID tag, you add an extra measure of security in case the worst happens.

 5. Consider Boarding Your Pet

-If your pet has a high-level of anxiety, has the tendency to bolt towards open doors, or is fearful of strangers or groups of people, consider boarding your dog during your move.
+If your pet has a high-level of anxiety, tends to bolt towards open doors, or is fearful of strangers or groups of people, consider boarding your dog during your move.
 Although you may not like your pet being away from you, keeping your pet in a safe location where he cannot be scared by loud trucks or escape open doors will give you peace of mind.
 There are many boarding facilities in College Station and the surrounding areas that would be happy to give Scruffy a day full of playing with other dogs or cats while you are busy during your move.

 If you have any questions regarding moving, need tips or help, or want to schedule a move in College Station, Plano, Bryan, and beyond with your local moving company, visit our contact page!
 We’ll be glad to help!